RADar-AZDelta/azd-radar-data-datatable/README.md

 # @radar-azdelta/svelte-datatable

 Why yet another datatable component?
-During the development of [Keun](https://github.com/RADar-AZDelta/Keun), we needed a datatable component that could handle CSV's with more than 100.000 rows.
+During the development of [Keun](https://github.com/RADar-AZDelta/Keun), we needed a datatable component that could handle CSV's with more than 110.000 rows.
 We didn't find anything that suited our needs, so we developed our own.

+I've updated this!
+Proud of myself😋

+Forgot to change this!

 ## Features